More Series LLC FAQs

 Are Series LLCs really only usable in real estate transactions?

 Not at all!
 It’s just a fairly simple and straightforward example that people who are curious about Series LLCs can understand.
-Stay tuned for a post coming soon that highlights some other uses for Series LLCs.

 I’m located in a different country.
 Will that be a problem?

 Not at all.
 With the boom in real estate investments here in North Texas, we get calls from potential clients outside of the country on a monthly, almost weekly basis.

 Now, these are just some of the more common questions we get about Series LLCs, and as the old adage goes, there’s no such thing as a dumb question.
 Series LLCs are an emerging entity, and there’s still a lot of confusion as to how they can best be utilized and what the actual requirements and restrictions are.
 If you have questions about setting up a Series LLC, please contact a legal professional or give us a call.